 - A curved permanent magnet is used to produce a radial field.

-- A radial field is a magnetic field where the field lines are either pointing away or toward the center of the field.
+- A radial field is a magnetic field where the field lines are either pointing away from or toward the centre of the field.

 - A radial can be focused by a cylindrical soft-iron core.